PX4/PX4-user_guide/en/debug/plotting_realtime_uorb_data.md

 These must be imported into your ROS 2 workspace, allowing PlotJuggler to interpret messages from PX4.

 ::: info
-Exporting the messages allows ROS 2 and the uXRCE-DDS agent to be independent of PX4, which is why you only need the PX4 source code if you need to build the simulator.
+Exporting the messages allows ROS 2 and the uXRCE-DDS agent to be independent of PX4, which is why you only need the PX4 source code if you need to build the simulator or modify the messages.
 :::

 While `px4_msgs` has messages for all uORB topics in PX4, not all messages in `px4_msgs` are available to ROS 2/PlotJuggler by default.